Posted in come, earth, eyes, faith, God, grace, heaven, help, hope, Jesus, love, mercy, mountains, sacred, scripture, seed

 I need You, my God, my Father, my Jesus, my Guiding Spirit.
 Hear my heart, oh God!
 Without You, I drift into downward spiral thoughts.
 Then anxiety and fear sets in.
 I lack trust, faith, hope, and love when I live outside of You.
 Philippians 4:13 tells me “I can do all things which He has called me to do through Him who strengthens and empowers me to fulfill His purpose – I am self-sufficient in Christ’s sufficiency; I am ready for anything and equal to anything through Him who infuses me with inner strength and confident peace.” ~Amplified Bible.
 The key is “self-sufficient in Christ’s sufficiency”.
 And Jesus Christ is sufficient.
 He fulfilled all that our Father required.
 He gave all.
 Jesus gave His life for you and me.
 “Cast all your anxiety on Him, because He cares for you.” ~ 1 Peter 5:7.
 Outside of Jesus, you and I have nothing.
 Period.
 I turn to Jesus.
 Turn to Jesus.

-Posted in authors, children, death, deed, faith, friend, friends, God, husband, mother, peace, Prayer, scripture, sinful woman, strength, woman, Women in My Life
+Posted in authors, children, death, deed, faith, friend, friends, God, husband, mother, peace, prayer, scripture, sinful woman, strength, woman, Women in My Life

 Bathed In Prayer